 60.05.02 The Antidegradation Plan for Agriculture for the Idaho Soil Conservation Commission and Soil Conservation Districts.
 Reinstatement of this rule is not critical since it can be referenced in IDAPA 60.05.04 – Rules for Allocation of Funds to Conservation Districts, and in our District Reference Manual policy document.

 60.05.03 Rules for Administration of Agricultural Water Quality Cost-Share Program for Idaho.
 Reinstatement of this rule is not critical since the Water Quality Program for Agriculture has not received Legislative appropriations for close to ten years.
 The Commission has sought funding, and plans to continue to seek funding, for critical water quality project implementation.
 When funding is restored, these rules would be critical, however the Commission recognizes that absent program funding these rules are not now critical.

 Rules to be Submitted for Reauthorization

 The following rules have been reauthorized and are currently Temporary and Proposed rules which will be reviewed by the Legislature in the next session.

 ISWCC has received guidance from DFM that the above-listed two rules be combined into one rule with subchapters.
-No substantive changes have been made to either rule.
 To view the updated combined rule, click here.